Course - Programming and Data in Business - IIRA2001

 Knowledge

-- The student is to know opportunities and limitations of programming and other digital tools in the processing and analysis of business data.
+- The student is to know opportunities and limitations of programming and other digital tools (such as large language models) in the processing and analysis of business data.

 - The student is to know the legal limitations for data processing.